lulzzz/Smart-Contracts/README.md

 ### Adjustor

-The 2nd column in the adjustor log files below display the hash of this adjustor and the 3rd column shows the adjustor's public key.
-The 4th column shows further adjustor relevant information.
+The second column in the adjustor log files below display the hash of this adjustor and the third column shows the adjustor's public key.
+The fourth column shows further adjustor relevant information.

 ```
 Adjustor Hash: 0x07f3cce2be8998b63dcbd54347160db978952f063677b3e2cc44762ec5d586b1